Some Loci of Rational Cubic Fourfolds: Introduction

-A second class of rational cubic fourfolds is parametrized by a countable infinity of irreducible divisors $W_i$ in $\mathcal C_8$, the divisor of cubic 4-folds containing a plane.
+Other examples of rational cubic fourfolds are given by a countable infinity of irreducible divisors $W_i$ in $\mathcal C_8$, the divisor of cubic 4-folds containing a plane.
 The families $W_i$'s are thus of codimension two in $\mathcal C$ and consist of cubic 4-folds containing a plane $P$ such that the natural quadric fibration obtained by projection from $P$ has a rational section, yielding directly the rationality of these cubic hypersurfaces.
 As first remarked in \cite{ABBVA} and as we shall also show in the last section, there exist rational cubic hypersurfaces in $\mathcal C_8$ such that the associated quadric fibration has no section, see Remark \ref{ratsec} for details.
-Since rationality is not a deformation invariant, it is not clear at all if every cubic in $\mathcal C_{14}$ is rational, notwithstanding the existence of a dense set of rational cubics.
-Moreover, $\mathcal C_8\cap\mathcal C_{14}\neq\emptyset$ and $\mathcal C_{14}$ intersects also many other divisors $\mathcal C_d$ for which the general member is not known to be rational.
+Another countable union of divisors in $\mathcal C_{18}$ parametrizing rational cubic fourfolds has been recently constructed in \cite{AHTV-A}, by showing that these cubics are birational to fibrations of del Pezzo sextic surfaces that admit a section.
+More recently, the second and third named author proved that a general cubic fourfold in $\mathcal C_{26}$ and in $\mathcal C_{38}$ is rational.
+This confirms, for these two divisors, the expectations of Kuznetsov conjecture on the rationality of cubic fourfolds (see \cite{RS} for more details).
+Up to now, the general members of these countable loci in $\mathcal C_8$ and $\mathcal C_{18}$ together with the general elements of $\mathcal C_{14}$, $\mathcal C_{26}$ and $\mathcal C_{38}$ are the only known examples of rational cubic fourfolds.